fastlane/fastlane/pem/README.md

 It will show you the ```pem``` files like this:
 ![assets/QuickLookScreenshot.png](assets/QuickLookScreenshot.png)

+Mac OS X EI Capitan not need to install this Quicklook plugin, it's a built-in feature

 # Need help?
 Please submit an issue on GitHub and provide information about your setup